bandang0/astro_reduce/README.md

 All files must be in FITS format, with correct filter, exposure time and object header keywords wherever relevant.

 When launched for the first time in a directory, use the `--setup` option.
 This will copy all data files to working folders (thereby backing up the original data).
-Then, run `astro_reduce` again without the `--setup` option to run the reduction.
-This applies the standard astronomical CCD image reduction process.
-On the way, intermediate images such as master dark fields or non-realigned object fields are safe-kept in the `tmp/` folder.
+Then, run `astro_reduce` again without the `--setup` option to run the cosmetic and astrometrical reduction.
+On the way, intermediate images such as master dark fields or non-stacked object fields are safe-kept in the `MASTER` and `ar_tmp/` folders.

-After running, the final reduced images can be found in the `reduced/` folder.
-The reduction process and the nomenclature for the naming of the files in the `tmp/` and `reduced/` folders are given in the _Reduction method_ paragraph below.
+After running, the final stacked images can be found in the `stacked/` folder.
+The cosmetic reduction process and the nomenclature for the naming of the files in the `MASTER`, `ar_tmp/` and `stacked/` folders are given in the _Reduction method_ paragraph below.

 __Note:__ It is highly recommended to inspect the intermediate images produced by `astro_reduce` before considering the final reduced images.
-Also, we highly recommend you inspect your raw images and eliminate any bad ones before launching the reduction.
+Also, we highly recommend you inspect your raw images and eliminate any bad ones before launching the software.

-If options to run the Astromatic software were used, the results can be found after running in the `SEXRES` and `PSFRES` folders.
+If options to run the Astromatic software were used, the results can be found after running in the `SEXRES`, `PSFRES` and `SCAMPRES` folders.

 ## Installing
 The `astro_reduce` program can be installed from the PyPI under the name `astro-reduce`.
 This package provides the command with all options.